Technauts-SS/frontend/README.md

    ```
 5. **Open your browser** and go to `http://localhost:3000` to see the application in action.

-## 👥 Contributing

-We welcome contributions!
-If you’d like to help improve the platform, please fork the repository and submit a pull request.
-Contributions can include:
-- Enhancing the UI
-- Improving accessibility features
-- Fixing bugs or adding new components

 ## 📄 License

 This project is licensed under the MIT License, allowing for both personal and commercial use.
 See the [LICENSE](./LICENSE) file for details.